DCC-Lab/PyHardwareLibrary/README.md

 3. Create a `DebugSerialPort`, based on `CommunicationPort` or replicating the behaviour of `Serial()` to mimic a real serial port.
 See `CoboltDebugSerial` for an example.

-4. Complete *serial* tests that will test both the real port and the debug port.Both must behave identicially.
+4. Complete *serial* tests that will test both the real port and the debug port.
+Both must behave identicially.

 5. Start wrapping the complex serial communication inside a `PhysicalDevice`-derivative (e.g., `LaserSourceDevice`, `LinearMotionDevice`, etc…).
 For an example, see `CoboltDevice` which derives from `LaserSourceDevice`.
 For more details on the strategy for `PhysicalDevice`, see the section : PhysicalDevice implementation.